sherpa/sherpa/docs/plots/index.rst

-The major difference is that here the data is drawn first, and then the model - unlike the previous example - so the colors used for the line and points has swapped.
+The major difference is that here the data is drawn first, and then the model - unlike the previous example - so the colors used for the line and points have swapped.
 The plot title is also different.

 Changing the plot appearance
 ----------------------------